Rada Mihalcea

 Rada Mihalcea is the Janice M. Jenkins Collegiate Professor of Computer Science and Engineering at the University of Michigan.
-She has made significant contributions to natural language processing, multimodal processing, and computational social science.
+She has made significant contributions to natural language processing, multimodal processing, computational social science, and AI for Social Good.
 With Paul Tarau, she invented the TextRank Algorithm, which is a classic algorithm widely used for text summarization.

 Career

 Mihalcea has a Ph.D. in Computer Science and Engineering from Southern Methodist University (2001) and a Ph.D. in Linguistics, Oxford University (2010).
 In 2017 she was named Director of the Artificial Intelligence Laboratory at University of Michigan, Computer Science and Engineering.
 In 2018, Mihalcea was elected as vice president for the Association for Computational Linguistics (ACL).
 In 2021, she was elected the president for ACL.
 She is a professor of Computer Science and Engineering at the University of Michigan, where she also leads the Language and Information Technologies (LIT) Lab.
-Before joining UMichigan, she was a professor at North Texas University between 2002-2013.
+Before joining UofM, she was a professor at North Texas University between 2002-2013.

 A prolific researcher, Mihalcea has authored or coauthored over 500 articles since 1998 on topics ranging from semantic analysis of text to lie detection.
 Her work has been cited over 50,000 times on Google Scholar, which made her one of the most cited scholars in Multimodal Interaction and Computational Social Science.

-In 2008, Mihalcea received the Presidential Early Career Award for Scientists and Engineers (PECASE) She is an ACM Fellow (since 2019) and AAAI Fellow (since 2021).
+In 2008, Mihalcea received the Presidential Early Career Award for Scientists and Engineers (PECASE) She is an ACM Fellow (since 2019), AAAI Fellow (since 2021), and ACL Fellow (since 2025).

 Mihalcea is an outspoken promoter of diversity in computer science.
 She also supports an expansion of the traditional analysis of educational success, which tends to focus on academic behaviour, to include student life, personality and background outside of the classroom.
 Mihalcea leads Girls Encoded, a program designed to develop the pipeline of women in computer science as well as to retain the women who have entered into the program.